New to Telerik Document ProcessingStart a free 30-day trial

 Errors

 In some cases formula values may return errors.
-For example, it might have happened that you entered an invalid algebraic expression, or maybe you are referencing a cell that does not exist.
-The specific error value which is returned can hint the cause of the issue and, therefore, facilitate the process of finding a solution.
+For example, you might have entered an expression with invalid syntax, or you might be referencing a cell that does not exist.
+The specific error value that is returned can hint at the cause of the issue and help find a solution.

 The following table contains information about all supported errors.